Posted on 3 Comments

 Step 2 – Technique Exercises

-Before running, it is recommended to perform a short four to five minutes of workout, that includes running technique exercises mainly for the legs.
+Before running, it is recommended to perform a short four to five minutes of workout, which includes running technique exercises mainly for the legs.

 For example, the following video shows five drills for a warm-up and running technique improvement.